 While Henry Street provides services to all New Yorkers, the agency remains firmly rooted in the Lower East Side, as a trusted advocate for our community since 1893.

 True to its legacy as an immigrant enclave and the hub of Progressivism in New York, the Lower East Side today remains rich in diversity, activism, and artistic experimentation.
-At the same time, it suffers from one of the highest poverty rates in Manhattan, with 30% of households in our district earning under $20,000 a year.
+At the same time, it suffers from one of the highest poverty rates in Manhattan, with many households in our district earning under $20,000 a year.